 Identifying biodiversity hotspots is a common approach for prioritizing conservation.
 Most such designations, however, rely on species-level metrics and largely ignore phylogenetics.
-Although not necessarily more informative than species-level hotspots, phylodiversity hotspots can represent evolutionary history and, potentially, adaptive capacity.
+Although not necessarily more informative than species-level hotspots, phylogenetic diversity hotspots can represent evolutionary history and, potentially, adaptive capacity.

-Integrating data on phylogeny and geographical distribution of amphibians, mammals, birds and angiosperms, this study identifies 29 clusters of phylogenetic diversity worldwide.
-While a large proportion of these overlap with species-level hotspots, the study finds novel phylodiversity hotspots in Central Chile, Honshu (Japan), New Caledonia, the Appalachian Mountains and parts of Texas.
+Integrating data on phylogeny and geographical distribution of amphibians, mammals, birds and angiosperms mediated by GBIF, this study identifies 29 clusters of phylogenetic diversity worldwide.
+While a large proportion of these overlap with species-level hotspots, the study finds novel hotspots of phylogenetic diversity in Central Chile, Honshu (Japan), New Caledonia, the Appalachian Mountains and parts of Texas.

-Across all taxonomic groups, the largest phylodiverse concentrations were found in tropical regions, and overall, less than 10 per cent of phylodiversity hotspots are designated as protected areas.
+Across all taxonomic groups, the most phylogenetically diverse concentrations were found in tropical regions, and overall, fewer than 10 per cent of phylogenetic diversity hotspots are designated as protected areas.